Commiteam/test_useful_tools/README.md

 # test_useful_tools
 Repository to test necessary tools for the CommitCanvas project

+- Clone the repository
+- run `pre-commit install --hook-type commit-msg`